erinyoung/LaundryFlow/concept2/README.md

 # Second concept

 The purpose of this section is to
-1. connect processes together
+1. connect processes together via channels
-2. channel manipulation : collect
+2. channel operators : collect

 ## Step 1.
 The clothes are wet.